rrwiren/rpi5-ai-setup/README.md

 | CPU         | 5.79 s        | \~0.92 GB | \~75.7°C  |
 | Hailo       | 5.85 s        | \~0.92 GB | \~76.3°C  |

 (Times are approximate for a certain test.
-Actual values may differ on Pi 5 conditions.)
+Actual values may differ on Pi 5 conditions.
+The model used not optimal for AI Hat...)

 **Vector Search (FAISS):**